Ethics - ACGME Competencies

 Here are a number of other resources that may also be useful to you in the development and implementation of program's approach to competency and outcomes assessment and improvement.
 The information contained in these approaches reflects those undertaken by your UMMC's colleagues, as well as others in your profession to integrate ethical training into their training at a program and/or institutional level.

-The American Board of Internal Medicine has a wide variety of evaluation tools for use with the internal medicine residents, which include use of praise/concern cards to document and evaluate professional behavior, including a 360-evaluation process that incorporates aspects of the Professionalism competency.
-To access this resource, click here.
+- The American Board of Internal Medicine has a wide variety of evaluation tools for use with the internal medicine residents, which include use of praise/concern cards to document and evaluate professional behavior, including a 360-evaluation process that incorporates aspects of the Professionalism competency.
+View the the American Board of Internal Medicine resource.

-The American Medical Association has developed a free online resource for ethics education.
+- The American Medical Association has developed a free online resource for ethics education.
 Each month a new topic is presented; some topics are generics, while others are specialty specific.
 All topics are archived, thus allow you to search for topics relevant to your residency program.
-To access this resource click here.
+View the American Medical Association resource.

-ACGME has developed a guide to provide an educational resource for program directors and other medical educators, Advancing Education in Medical Professionalism, to aid teaching and assessing Professionalism.
-To access this resource, click here.
+- ACGME has developed a guide to provide an educational resource for program directors and other medical educators, Advancing Education in Medical Professionalism, to aid teaching and assessing Professionalism.
+View the ACGME resource.